On Awakening AA…11th step in the Big Book

 We alcoholics are undisciplined.
 So we let God discipline us in the simple way we have just outlined.

-The “throughout the day” meditation is to remind us that these thoughts must go with us constantly.
+The “throughout the day” meditation reminds us that these thoughts must go with us constantly.

 What we find is that under all that chaotic thinking and dramatic mumbo jumbo, is a seemingly eternal pool of wisdom.